vlitzke/kitchenflies/cluster/README.md

 You will also want to create several different environments in which to run your projects.
 This helps you download tools + packages unique to that environment.
 `conda create --name <env_name>`

+and then to move into that envivonment

+`conda activate <env_name>`

+you can then start installing certain tools:

+`conda install anaconda::wget`

 # Daily Use

 Once you log into the cluster, you will want to allocate your local jobs some memory on a node: